alanderex/pydata-pandas-workshop/README.md

 # Introduction to Data-Analysis with Pandas

-## Follow-along tutorial PyData Berlin 2017
+## Follow-Along Tutorial PyData Berlin 2017

 Pandas is the Swiss-Multipurpose Knife for Data Analysis in Python.
 With Pandas dealing with data-analysis is easy and simple but there are some things you need to get your head around first as Data-Frames and Data-Series.